jabberjabberjabber/Context-Tester/README.md

 **Divisions** allow you to add more datapoints to the normal span of context windows by adding more continuations in between.
 For example you normally have [1024, 2048], etc as data points; setting divisions to be 1 would give you [1024, a, 2048] where 'a' is an equidistant number of tokens between 1024 and 2048.
 These tokens will always be a power of two and divisions must also be a power of 2.

 **Rounds** are the number of times a test is repeated at each tier.
 They are averaged out to mitigate the randomness of LLM generations.
 At least 3 are recommended.

-## Understanding the Metrics

-## Reading the Graphs

-This is pretty simple.
-They should be flat.
-Any move up or down means the model is being inconsistent.
-But here is a breakdown:

-**Left hand** graph goes up when the model outputs more diverse vocabulary.
-This indicates it is being more creative.

-**Right hand** graph goes up when the model outputs more simple words and more predictable text.
-This indicates that it is degrading by choosing to use words that are less descriptive and more generic.

-So: **Left hand** indicates *creativity* and **right hand** indicates *degredation*.

-The second page of graphs should be self evident.

-### Readability Metrics

-**Cloze Score**: Primary readability indicator
-- *LOWER IS BETTER*
-- Range: 10-64 (higher = more readable)
-- Formula: `64 - (95 × pct_unfamiliar_words) - (0.69 × avg_sentence_length)`
-- Based on Dale-Chall readability research

-**Vocabulary Diversity**: `unique_words / total_words`
-- Range: 0.0-1.0 (higher = more diverse)
-- Measures repetitiveness and word choice variety

-**Sentence Length Variance**: Statistical variance of sentence lengths
-- Higher values indicate more varied sentence structure
-- Lower values suggest repetitive patterns

-**Unfamiliar Words Percentage**: Words not in Dale-Chall easy list
-- Lower percentages indicate simpler vocabulary
-- Sudden increases may signal degradation